sagemath/trac_to_gh/Issue 4057.md

 # Issue 4057: Possible improvements to ? and ?? for R functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4057

 Original creator: aginiewicz